 Media Classes & Other Appearances

-We'll once again work-out for 2 full days on consecutive Saturdays in August (equivalent to 4 weeks of VO classes).
+We'll once again work-out for 2 full days on consecutive Saturdays in November (equivalent to about 4 weeks of VO classes).
 We'll explore how to affordably create your own recording system & meet industry standards.
 And we'll cover the full range of VO disciplines & give you techniques to magnify your success & progress.
-Dates are posted in the Classes section.
-Also, look for upcoming dates for our fall 2017 Class Act VO Workshops & Classes!
+Dates, costs, discounts, & other info isposted in the Classes section of this web site.
+Also, look for upcoming dates for other Class Act VO Workshops, Seminars, & Fan Con Appearances!